sumit-ai-ml/ZERO-YOLO/README.md

 docker compose --profile gpu up --build  # for GPU version
 ```

+## Play with sample dataset.
+With this repo you have sample images in `data.zip` unzip it and start playing with it.
+For labels we have provided an excel file `label_names.xlsx`.

 ## Need Help? 🤝
 If you run into any problems: